Gilbert Baker: LGBT Rainbow Flag Creator Dies At 65

 “Gilbert was a trailblazer for LGBT rights, a powerful artist and a true friend to all who knew him.
 Our thoughts are with his friends and family.
 He will be missed,” he tweeted.

-A candlelight vigil is planned, in honor of Baker, was planned to hold in San Francisco at 19:00 local time on Friday.
+A candlelight vigil in honor of Baker is planned in San Francisco at 7 p.m. local time on Friday.

 [Featured Image by Spencer Platt/Getty Images]